-Stream radio over internet.
-As usual, warning to people with limited data plan.
+Stream radio over the internet.
+As usual, warning to people with a limited data plan.

-Not only play piano but also learn from MIDI files from internet or from SD card.
+Not only play the piano but also learn from MIDI files from the internet or from SD card.
 Very good.
 Have guitar, Drumpad, Drum Machine, and Multitrack function, only missing real drum.
 For playing and recording on piano only Perfect Piano (older version of Walkband) is OK.
-For piano learning Pianist HD is an alternative.
+For piano learning, Pianist HD is an alternative.